mpa15/website/content/project/ethics/index.md

 slides: ""
 ---

-Qualitative stuy exploring how parents experience and interpret genetic testing in relation to their child who has been affected by epilepsy. _Supervisors_ Drs.
+Qualitative study exploring how parents experience and interpret genetic testing in relation to their child who has been affected by epilepsy. _Supervisors_ Drs.
 [Judy Iles](https://neuroethics.med.ubc.ca/people-2/) & [Mary Connolly](https://www.bcchr.ca/mconnolly).